 In the post below, a client has gone through some costly misunderstandings at the start of their build.
 They say their floorplan changes were offered for free.
 As discussed in our “What’s the Process?” section, Bold is ambiguous about a $2,000 drafting fee that may or may not apply.
 This is only one example of a rude awakening they experienced during this build.

 Bold Living’s sales and design teams are often praised for good customer service and prompt communication early in the build process.
 Site supervisors also seem to communicate promptly, however, some customers have expressed concern about their punctuality late in the build process.
 Some have been slow to follow up on inquiries about finishes, maintenance and warranties.

 Bold Living’s Range

-35 designs are shown on the Bold website, a few of which you can see below.
-The architecture of their two story plans tends to vary.
+There are 46 designs on the Bold website, a few of which you can see below.
+The architecture of their two-story plans tends to vary.
 For instance, the Ascot and Aquila Collections are on opposite ends of the design spectrum in terms of modernity.

 The Aquila’s façade features bold, sharp lines and dark colours.
 These are typical of trendy homes that have adopted a very new, very industrial look.
 On the other hand, the Ascot features a humble, timeless design.